Frank Lloyd Wright Spire

 But in 2004, the Promenade Scottsdale wanted a focal point for its shopping center.
 Working with one of Wright’s apprentices, Arnold Roy, they resurrected the tower elements from the design, and built one on the corner of Frank Lloyd Wright Boulevard and Scottsdale Road.

 The tower is constructed from 1,700 individual pieces of steel and weighs 75,000 pounds.
 The colors of the spire were chosen to represent the colors of turquoise and copper ores that are very prevalent throughout the Arizona landscape.
 Internal LED lighting turns on each night.
-It sits amongst several Wright design elements including a pavilion, reflecting pool, and sculpture park containing pieces by Heloise Crista, who joined the Taliesin West collective in 1949 and continues to sculpt.
+It sits amongst several Wright design elements including a pavilion, reflecting pool, and sculpture park containing pieces by Heloise Crista, who joined the Taliesin West collective in 1949 and passed away in 2019.

 The surrounding buildings have incorporated several classic elements of Frank Lloyd Wright’s style, including Tree of Life glass windows in restaurants, Wright-inspired gates on several physical plant areas, and even a Wright-inspired bus stop.
-The spire is about 10 miles south of Taliesin West, the winter home that Wright established in 1937.
+The spire is about 7 miles north-west of Taliesin West, the winter home that Wright established in 1937.